 “I know there are many programs out there to help folks, like groups who do carpooling,” he said.
 “But I thought, if the bus is already traveling in all of these different directions all over town, why not use this resource to ensure that folks can have that access to vote?”

 Once Farias had compiled his research on Election Day transit across the country, he wrote and presented a proposal to the StarTran advisory board.
-In June 2023, a StarTran staff member used his proposal as the basis for a formal motion to implement a fare-free ride policy on the day of the election.
-Continuing a pre-existing policy, BikeLNK rides will also be free of charge on Nov.
+In June 2023, a StarTran staff member used his proposal as the basis for a formal motion to implement a fare-free ride policy on election day.
+Continuing a pre-existing policy, BikeLNK rides were also free of charge on Nov.
 5.

 The StarTran advisory board and staff were key in implementing this policy, Farias said.

 “It’s interesting to think that I proposed that two years ago,” he said.
-“It goes to show that it can take time to implement things, and it shows the importance of ensuring that you take time to implement something effectively."
+“It goes to show that it can take time to implement things, and it shows the importance of ensuring that you take time to implement something."

 A past community organizer for Nebraska Appleseed, Farias was the recipient of the 2024 Engaged Young Professional award at the Spirit of Lincoln Neighborhood Awards.
 He serves on the board of directors of OutNebraska and as board president of Star City Pride Events.
 In his position with the Asian Community and Cultural Center, Farias supported the effort to pass legislation that established the Nebraska Commission on Asian American Affairs.